 Three Myths That Might Be Sabotaging Your Diet

-If you’re one of those poor souls having trouble keeping that New Year’s resolution to drop the pounds, please know that you’re not alone.
+If you’re one of those poor souls who’s had trouble year in and year out with keeping your resolution to drop weight, please know that you’re not alone.
 A lot of people have gotten frustrated and given up (said while raising my hand).
 If you’re not ready to give up, kudos to you!

-I do want to let you know though that there might be some misinformation that could be ruining your chances of success.
-The diet gurus at Eating Well magazine discovered three myths that might be sabotaging your hard work.
+You need to know that there’s a lot of misinformation that could be ruining your chances of success.
+The diet experts at Eating Well magazine discovered three myths that might be sabotaging your hard work.

-Pediatric oncologist Dr. Robert Lustig says certain calories are “higher quality” and low-sugar, high-fiber foods cause less blood sugar peaks, less insulin release and less weight gain.
+This is so not true.
+As a matter of fact, Dr. Robert Lustig says that certain calories are “higher quality” and eating low-sugar, high-fiber foods actually causes less blood sugar peaks, less insulin release, and less weight gain.

-Eating Multiple, Small Meals Each Day is best for Weight Loss
+Myth #3: Eating Multiple, Small Meals Each Day Is Best for Weight Loss

-The theory that eating through the day to curb your appetite is great if you love to eat, but not backed up by a lot of research.
-A new study shows that dieters who followed a low-calorie diet had the same amount of appetite and hunger whether they had a solid breakfast, lunch and dinner or six mini meals.
+We’ve all heard about how we should eat little meals here and there through the day to trick our bodies into thinking we’re full when we’re not, but a study found that dieters who followed a low-calorie diet had the same amount of appetite and hunger whether they had a solid breakfast, lunch and dinner or six mini-meals spaced through the day.